HarvardMapCollection/tutorials/index.md

 [Georeferencing 02 -  With QGIS](https://harvardmapcollection.github.io/tutorials/qgis/georeference) This tutorial describes georeferencing a map image file (`.PNG`, `.JPEG`, or `.TIFF`).

+[Georeferencing 03 - With ArcGIS PRO](https://harvardmapcollection.github.io/tutorials/agol/georeference) This tutorial goes through how to georeference a map image file in ArcGIS Pro.

 ## QGIS
 [QGIS 01 - Downloading QGIS](https://harvardmapcollection.github.io/tutorials/qgis/download/) This tutorial provides instructions and tips for downloading QGIS, a free desktop software for processing, analysing, and visualizing map data.